elixir-bridge/elixir-bridge.github.io/contibuting.md

 # Closing

-If you haven't taken the time yet, go through the [Git Immersion lab](http://gitimmersion.com) at <http://gitimmersion.com>.
+If you haven't taken the time yet, go through the [Git Immersion lab](http://gitimmersion.com).
 Do it.
 It's worth it no matter how much git-fu you have.

 Also, [Pro Git](http://git-scm.com/book) is a great (and free!) book about Git.